djwolff/ShouldIFF/README.md

 ### Reflection and Future Development
 Ultimately, not only did we learn more about the game, but we also learned about data cleaning, attribute selection, new python packages, and new learners such as SVM during the course of this project.
 It was very interesting to see how analyzing the criteria of the data is important when choosing a good learner (similar to the first exercises on the midterm and final exam).

+To divided the work that has been done in this project, we can say that we both have done equal amounts of work.
+Nicolas worked primarily on parsing through the dataset that can be used in a program as well as interpreting our resutls, while David created the python codes and visuals.
+The walls of division of the project were very transparent however, where David and Nico continued build on top of each other's work.

 For future development on this project, we would like to see if we could taylor the learner/predictor to specific players.
 Since different players have different playstyles (League of Legends is a very complicated game...), only picking out games from one player and analyzing what factors of the game lead them to win most of the time could provide useful insight to improving their gameplay, hitting high ranks, and ideally landing a spot in the Pro-Scene.